Rational curves on compact K\"ahler manifolds: Introduction

-It is easy to see that if a contraction theorem holds also in the K\"ahler setting, then the null-locus is exactly the exceptional locus of the bimeromorphic contraction $\mu$.
-Since the contraction morphism $\mu$ is a projective map we could thus apply \cite[Thm.5]{MM86} to see that the null locus is uniruled.
-In this paper we prove directly that at least one of the irreducible components $Z \subset \Null{\alpha}$ is covered by $\alpha$-trivial rational curves if the Conjecture \ref{conjectureBDPP} holds.
+It is easy to see that if a contraction theorem holds also in the K\"ahler setting, then the null-locus is exactly the exceptional locus of the bimeromorphic contraction.
+We will prove that at least one of the irreducible components $Z \subset \Null{\alpha}$ is covered by $\alpha$-trivial rational curves: let $\holom{\pi}{Z'}{Z}$ be a desingularisation, and let $k$ be the numerical dimension of $\pi^* \alpha|_Z$ (cf. Definition \ref{definitionnumericaldimension}).
+We will prove that

-Let $\holom{\pi}{Z'}{Z}$ be a desingularisation, and let $k$ be the numerical dimension of $\pi^* \alpha|_Z$ (cf. Definition \ref{definitionnumericaldimension}).
-Assume for the moment that the contraction $\mu$ exists: since $Z$ is in the null-locus we have $k < \dim Z$ and the cohomology class $\pi^* \alpha|_Z^{k}$ is represented by some multiple of $F$ where $F$ is an irreducible component of a general fibre of $Z \rightarrow \mu(Z)$.
-Since $F$ is an irreducible component of a $\mu$-fibre the conormal sheaf is ``semipositive'', so we expect that

-where $\holom{\pi|_{F'}}{F'}{F}$ is the desingularisation induced by $\pi$.
-Since $\alpha|_F$ is trivial and $\alpha=K_X+\omega$ we see that the right hand side is negative, in particular $K_{F'}$ is not pseudoeffective.
-Since $F$ is general we obtain that $K_{Z'}$ is not pseudoeffective and we conclude by applying Conjecture \ref{conjectureBDPP}.

-Without assuming the existence of $\mu$ we will establish a numerical version of \eqref{naivecase}, i.e. we will prove that

-Note that the right hand side is negative, so Conjecture \ref{conjectureBDPP} yields the theorem.
+Note that the right hand side is negative, so Conjecture \ref{conjectureBDPP} yields the existence of rational curves.
+Recall also that if the contraction $\mu$ exists, then $\pi^* \alpha|_Z^{k}$ is a multiple of a general fibre, so this inequality is a refinement of \eqref{naivecase}.
 The inequality \eqref{notnaivecase} follows from a more general weak subadjunction formula for maximal lc centres (cf. Definition \ref{definitionmaxlc}) of the pair $(X, c \alpha)$ (for some real number $c>0$) which we will explain in the next section.
-The idea of seeing the irreducible components of the null locus as an lc centre for a suitably chosen pair is already present in Takayama's proof of uniruledness of stable base loci (\cite{Tak08, BBP13}), in our case a recent result of Collins and Tosatti \cite[Thm.1.1]{CT13} and the work of Boucksom \cite{Bou04} yield this property without too much effort.
+The idea of seeing the irreducible components of the null locus as an lc centre for a suitably chosen pair is already present in Takayama's uniruledness of stable base loci \cite{Tak08}, in our case a recent result of Collins and Tosatti \cite[Thm.1.1]{CT13} and the work of Boucksom \cite{Bou04} yield this property without too much effort.